DanEdens/DansHammerSpoon/dragon_grid_readme.md

 4. **Final Level**: Upon final selection, the mouse is positioned at the center of the chosen cell

 This allows for exponentially increasing precision with each level.
 With a 3x3 grid and 3 levels, you can position the mouse at one of 27 (3³) distinct positions.

+## Multi-Screen Capabilities

+DragonGrid fully supports multi-screen setups with the following features:

+- **Automatic Screen Detection**: Determines which screen contains the mouse cursor
+- **Click-Based Screen Selection**: Click on any screen to activate the grid there
+- **Proper Coordinate Handling**: Maintains accurate positioning across screens of different sizes
+- **Visual Position Indicators**: Displays current screen coordinates in the grid header
+- **Cross-Screen Drag Operations**: Start a drag on one screen and complete it on another

+For more detailed information about multi-screen functionality, see the [DragonGrid Multi-Screen documentation](docs/DragonGrid-MultiScreen.md).

 ## Installation